cornuwel/blog/_posts/2023-06-03-the-future-of-air-travel.md

 ---
 layout: post
 title:  "The Necessary Evolution of Air Travel: A Journey Towards Sustainability"
+description: "Take a glimpse into the future of air travel.
+Explore emerging technologies, sustainability efforts, and how they'll transform our flying experiences."
 date:   2023-06-03
 tags: engineering "air travel"
 ---